 The Advent of Measurement Systems

 The history of measurement systems dates back to ancient civilizations, each developing their own methods based on readily available objects and body parts.
-For example, the Egyptian cubit, based on the length of the forearm from the elbow to the tip of the middle finger, was used in constructing the pyramids.
+Take this: the Egyptian cubit, based on the length of the forearm from the elbow to the tip of the middle finger, was used in constructing the pyramids.
 Similarly, the Roman foot, pes, was standardized and used throughout the Roman Empire.
 These early systems, while practical for their time, were often inconsistent and varied from region to region.

 Diving into Centimeters